WHAT I’VE SEEN IN THE DARK: A Story of Depression and Faith

 It’s grace outpoured, like falling rain.

-DR. TERRY POWELL is on the faculty of Columbia International University in Columbia, South Carolina, and author of Serve Strong: Biblical Encouragement To Sustain God’s Servants.
-You can find Terry at www.terrydpowell.com.
+Terry is on the faculty of Columbia International University in Columbia, South Carolina, and is author of Serve Strong: Biblical Encouragement To Sustain God’s Servants.
+Find has a new website penetratingthedarkness.com – an excellent resource on depression.